sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

      select cast(current_date as STRING) datetostring , cast ('2021' as int) stringtoint, cast('2021-01-01' as date) stringtodate from fire_temp_table

-Example 5: Using Date functions
+Example 5: Using Date Functions
 =========

 ::